irisli/html-paper/README.md

 - IE: Untested

 ## Known bugs/quirks
 - Chrome only renders font sizes in full numbers and rounds down (14.4px is rendered as 14px).
 Firefox renders decimal font sizes (14.4px is rendered as 14.4px) and therefore creates a discreptancy in sizing between these two documents.
-The currently known workaround is to go back to using px sizes and not relative size units.
+The currently known workaround is to use relative sizes that translate into integers until a fix is found.
+This will ensure forward compatibility.

 ## Future Features
 - Multi-page documents (possibly through css regions)